appsignal/mongo-rust-driver/README.md

 ## Compatibility

-The driver currently only builds on Unix, only tested on Mac Os X so far.
+The driver currently only builds on Unix, tested on Mac Os X and Linux so far.
 On Mac Os X you might need to set this environment var for building to work (see https://github.com/crabtw/rust-bindgen#building for details):

 ```